As soon as the page loads, you want a certain function to be called.

 Maybe you're fetching data, or you're initializing something.

-lifecycle hook so that you can run code as soon as your component is mounted to the DOM.
-From this lifecycle hook you can fetch data, manipulate the DOM, or do anything else you might need in order to initialize your component.
+lifecycle hook so that you can run code as soon as your component is mounted to the DOM:

 This article will explain a few things: